projectit-org/ProjectIt-documentation/src/routes/010_Intro/050_Three_Levels_of_Customization.md

 <script>
     import Figure from "../../lib/figures/Figure.svelte";
-    let imageName = 'three-levels.png';
+    let imageName = 'layered-architecture2.png';
-    let caption = 'Three level customization';
+    let caption = 'The Stacked Architecture';
     let figureNumber = 1;
+    let imageName2 = 'fall-through.png';
+    let caption2 = 'Projection Lookup for an AST Node';
+    let figureNumber2 = 2;
 </script>

 # Three Levels to Customize ProjectIt

-From the five parts of the language definition ProjectIt generates a work environment containing an editor, a scope provider or scoper, a type provider or typer, a validator, a standard library, and some utilities like a parser/deparser.
+From the five parts of the language definition, ProjectIt generates a work environment containing an editor, a scope provider or scoper, a type provider or typer, a validator, a standard library, and some utilities like a parser/deparser.
 All of these are separate components that are called **pi-tools**.

 You, the language engineer, can fine-tune the generated pi-tools at several levels.
-We call this manner of fine-tuning: working at three levels.
+We call this manner of fine-tuning: a **stacked architecture**.
 This three-level approach makes it possible to create your language, and customize it step-by-step in an agile fashion.
 (Read our [philosophy](/010_Intro/020_Our_Philosophy) to understand why we have chosen these levels.)